hortulanusT/dynLattice/NOTES.md

 - do RUC also with extension (use two sided colormap)
 - do other auxetics (with a non-re-entrant mechanism)
 - do patch sets
+  - compare with Sanne's results from the TNO Report
 ## Literature/Report
 - Sort the Libary in EndNote + put some papers on the reMarkable
 - Investigate stretching vs bending dominated auxetic effects
+- Investigate Prism-Type homogenization for lattices
 - write around 20pp progress report
   - Some background
   - How did I test my simulation
   - What are some first results
+- MSc Thesis Proposal for Prism Lattice Homogenization ?

 # Notes
 ## test-cases